abelsj60/my-site/README.md

 ##### ∙ Data storage

 Data is stored in files that mix Markdown with front matter.
 Each sub-directory's index.js automatically groups these files into an array during the build process.
-Webpack converts the front matter to JSON via the [yaml-frontmatter-loader](https://www.npmjs.com/package/yaml-frontmatter-loader).
+Webpack [converts the front matter](https://www.npmjs.com/package/yaml-frontmatter-loader) to JSON.
 React handles the Markdown.

 ##### ∙ Home-page heartbeat